LilachBarkat/MorphGAC-GUI/README.md

 the MorphGAC algorithm [1] searches for the optimal object contour.

-The GUI implementation enables to perform a Semi-automated segmentation in a simple manner, created as part of this research [2] for ultrasound breast tumors segmentation.
+The GUI implementation enables to perform a Semi-automated segmentation in a simple manner, created as part of a research including an ultrasound breast tumors segmentation [2].
 The algorithm and its theoretical derivation are described in [1].

 ![image](https://user-images.githubusercontent.com/67235383/170678265-7e33ca89-02e5-4899-9241-aac73f1f00f6.png)